JamieVaughn/dev-road/README.md

 pnpm dev
 ```

+## 📚 LMS Content
-# A guided educational resource for students enrolled in the Monroe Community College Professional Developer Certification Course.
+This LMS is a guided educational resource for students enrolled in the Monroe Community College Professional Developer Certification Course.

 Create an account to gain access to the learning resources:

 - Lecture Slides
 - Course Timeline
 - Curated Resources and Web Assets
-- A student community on Slack to ask questions
+- A student community on discord to ask & answer questions
 - Homework Excercizes
+- Quiz Challenges
 - Guided Code Along Workshops
 - Portfolio Projects
 - Career Skills and Tips
 - Coding Problem Solutions
 - Recommended Job Boards
 - External Course Videos
+- More Courses!

-## 🚀 Project Structure
+## 🚧 Project Structure

 Inside this project, you'll see the following folders and files: